dropbox/stone/doc/lang_ref.rst

 Mapping to a Target Language
 ----------------------------

-Code generators map the primitive types of Babel to types in a target language.
+Code generators map the primitive types of Stone to types in a target language.
 For more information, consult the appropriate guide in `Using Generated Code
 <using_generator.rst>`_.